consistent-milk12/docs-md/generated_docs/regex_syntax/hir/translate/index.md

 - <span id="translatori-new"></span>`fn new(trans: &'t Translator, pattern: &'p str) -> TranslatorI<'t, 'p>` — [`Translator`](#translator), [`TranslatorI`](#translatori)

+  Build a new internal translator.

 - <span id="translatori-trans"></span>`fn trans(&self) -> &Translator` — [`Translator`](#translator)

+  Return a reference to the underlying translator.

 - <span id="translatori-push"></span>`fn push(&self, frame: HirFrame)` — [`HirFrame`](#hirframe)

+  Push the given frame on to the call stack.

 - <span id="translatori-push-char"></span>`fn push_char(&self, ch: char)`

+  Push the given literal char on to the call stack.

+  If the top-most element of the stack is a literal, then the char

+  is appended to the end of that literal.
+Otherwise, a new literal

+  containing just the given char is pushed to the top of the stack.

 - <span id="translatori-push-byte"></span>`fn push_byte(&self, byte: u8)`

+  Push the given literal byte on to the call stack.

+  If the top-most element of the stack is a literal, then the byte

+  is appended to the end of that literal.
+Otherwise, a new literal

+  containing just the given byte is pushed to the top of the stack.

 - <span id="translatori-pop"></span>`fn pop(&self) -> Option<HirFrame>` — [`HirFrame`](#hirframe)

+  Pop the top of the call stack.
+If the call stack is empty, return None.

 - <span id="translatori-pop-concat-expr"></span>`fn pop_concat_expr(&self) -> Option<Hir>` — [`Hir`](../index.md#hir)

+  Pop an HIR expression from the top of the stack for a concatenation.

+  This returns None if the stack is empty or when a concat frame is seen.

+  Otherwise, it panics if it could not find an HIR expression.

 - <span id="translatori-pop-alt-expr"></span>`fn pop_alt_expr(&self) -> Option<Hir>` — [`Hir`](../index.md#hir)

+  Pop an HIR expression from the top of the stack for an alternation.

+  This returns None if the stack is empty or when an alternation frame is

+  seen.
+Otherwise, it panics if it could not find an HIR expression.

 - <span id="translatori-error"></span>`fn error(&self, span: Span, kind: ErrorKind) -> Error` — [`Span`](../../ast/index.md#span), [`ErrorKind`](../index.md#errorkind), [`Error`](../index.md#error)

+  Create a new error with the given span and error type.

 - <span id="translatori-flags"></span>`fn flags(&self) -> Flags` — [`Flags`](#flags)

+  Return a copy of the active flags.

 - <span id="translatori-set-flags"></span>`fn set_flags(&self, ast_flags: &ast::Flags) -> Flags` — [`Flags`](../../ast/index.md#flags)

+  Set the flags of this translator from the flags set in the given AST.

+  Then, return the old flags.

 - <span id="translatori-ast-literal-to-scalar"></span>`fn ast_literal_to_scalar(&self, lit: &ast::Literal) -> core::result::Result<Either<char, u8>, crate::hir::Error>` — [`Literal`](../../ast/index.md#literal), [`Either`](../../either/index.md#either), [`Error`](../index.md#error)

+  Convert an Ast literal to its scalar representation.

+  When Unicode mode is enabled, then this always succeeds and returns a

+  `char` (Unicode scalar value).

+  When Unicode mode is disabled, then a `char` will still be returned

+  whenever possible.
+A byte is returned only when invalid UTF-8 is

+  allowed and when the byte is not ASCII.
+Otherwise, a non-ASCII byte

+  will result in an error when invalid UTF-8 is not allowed.

 - <span id="translatori-case-fold-char"></span>`fn case_fold_char(&self, span: Span, c: char) -> core::result::Result<Option<Hir>, crate::hir::Error>` — [`Span`](../../ast/index.md#span), [`Hir`](../index.md#hir), [`Error`](../index.md#error)